A better deal for military amputees

 Veterans having difficulty accessing a DSC should contact their GP in the first instance and then the Veteran Prosthetics Panel (see below).
-A full list if Disablement Service Centres is available on NHS Choices.
+A full list of Disablement Service Centres is available on the NHS website.

 Veterans who have recently been discharged from the military may also apply for funding through their DSC.
 In many cases, their existing artificial limb(s) will be under warranty so funding will not be required for routine maintenance.
 However, sockets and suspension may be over and above what is normally provided by the NHS and in cases where new sockets or suspension are required, these may be funded by the Panel.